FREQUENTLY ASKED QUESTIONS - U.S. SALES TAX

 Check Box 1

-Provide registration number and the state where you are registered
+Provide the registration number and the state where you are registered

 Date and sign